ziadaboalkamar/5playTheme/plugins/wpforms-lite/readme.txt

 We believe that you shouldn't have to hire a developer to create a WordPress contact form.
 That's why we built <a href="https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPForms">WPForms</a>, a drag & drop WordPress form builder that's EASY and POWERFUL.

-WPForms allows you to create beautiful contact forms, feedback form, subscription forms, payment forms (using Stripe, Square, or PayPal), and other types of forms for your site in minutes, not hours!
+WPForms allows you to create beautiful contact forms, feedback forms, subscription forms, payment forms, and other types of forms for your site in minutes, not hours!

 At WPForms, user experience is our #1 priority.
 Our pre-built form templates and workflows make WPForms the most beginner-friendly contact form plugin on the market.